Since 2011, millions of people have pledged to reduce their plastic waste as part of Plastic Free July. Will you get involved this year?

 For inspiration on what changes you could make visit plasticfreejuly.org, where you can also register to take the Plastic Free July challenge.

-Along with other universities and colleges in Greater Manchester, we are working to eradicate avoidable single-use plastics from catering, labs and stationery by 2022.
+Along with other universities and colleges in Greater Manchester, we are working to eradicate avoidable single-use plastics from catering, labs and stationery.
 The pledge is in support of PlasticFreeGM, the first city-region wide plan to drive down avoidable single-use plastics, established to Greater Manchester.
 Find out more on our website.

 You can make your own PlasticFreeGM pledge on their website and we also want to hear from teams or departments who have taken action on plastic on campus.
 This could include removing plastic cups from water dispensers or eliminating plastic packaging from your publications.
 Any action will help us increase our total number of pieces of plastic removed and share best practices across the University.
 Let us know by emailing email@example.com.